 Cyberinfrastructures for Humanities, Arts and Social Sciences: A Summer Institute (CI-HASS).
 Participated in a conference at San Diego Supercomputing Center on ways of implementing computing infrastructure in humanities and social sciences.
 San Diego, 2006. (competitive selection)

 Media and Beyond.
 Corporealities and Crises: IPP Performance and Media Studies Summer School at Johannes Gutenberg Universität.
 Presented paper “The Secret of Technological Space” and participated in two-week graduate student conference.
 Mainz, Germany, 2004. (competitive selection)

-Curricular Development in Digital Media and Interdisciplinary Studies
+Curricular Development in Digital Humanities, Media Studies, and Interdisciplinary Studies

-Associate Director, John W. Draper Interdisciplinary Master’s Program, NYU (2016-2017) Along with program director Sukhdev Sandhu
+Associate Director, Center for Experimental Humanities, NYU (2016-2018) Along with program director Sukhdev Sandhu

 - Developed new curriculum and program requirements

 - Developed syllabi for new core courses: “What is an Interdisciplinary Methodology?” and “Capstone Project Seminar” (see above)

 - Formerly John W. Draper Interdisciplinary Master’s Program in Humanities and Social Thought

 CUNY Online Instructional Technology Fellow, CUNY Research Foundation.
 (2008-2009)